-The TMC2202, TMC2208 and TMC2224 are ultra-silent motor driver ICs for two-phase stepper motors.
-Their pinning is compatible to a number of legacy drivers.
+The TMC2209 is an ultra-silent motor driver IC for two phase stepper motors.
+TMC2209 pinning is compatible to a number of legacy drivers as well as to the TMC2208.
 TRINAMICs sophisticated StealthChop2 chopper ensures noiseless operation, maximum efficiency and best motor torque.
-Its fast regulation and ontional combination with SpreadCycle allow for highly dynamic motion.
-Integrated power-MOSFETs handle motor current up to 1.4A RMS.
-Protection and diagnostic features support robust and reliable operation.
-A simple to use UART interface opens up tuning and control more options.
-Application specific tuning can be stored to OTP memory.
-Industries' most advanced STEP/DIR stepper motor driver family upgrades designs to noiseless and most precise operation for cost-effective and highly competitive solutions.
+Its fast current regulation and optional combination with SpreadCycle allow highly dynamic motion while adding.
+StallGuard for sensorless homing.
+The integrated power MOSFETs handle motor currents up to 2A RMS with protection and diagnostic features for robust and reliable operation.
+A simple to use UART interface opens up tuning and control options.
+Store application tuning to OTP memory. advanced STEP/DIR Industries' most stepper motor driver family upgrades designs to noiseless and most precise operation for cost-effective and highly competitive solutions.